-The interviewee and the other men walked from Velika Kladuša to Croatia.
+The respondent and the other men walked from Velika Kladuša to Croatia.
 After two days of walking, the men crossed the first motorway in Croatia and were walking through an unmarked pathway in a forest.
-Between 10am and 11 am, they were detected by two police officers, a woman and a man, who were dressed in casual clothes but proved their identification through showing their police badges.
+Between 10am and 11am, they were detected by two police officers, a woman and a man, who were dressed in casual clothes but proved their identification through showing their police badges.
 The police shouted at the men to come out and searched their bodies.
 Then, the officers questioned the men about how they entered Croatia and about their intentions in the country.
-The police took the men’s mobile phones but returned them back just before they were deported back to Bosnia.
-The interviewee stated that he asked the police for asylum in Croatia but got a negative response:
+The police took the men’s mobile phones but returned them back just before they were pushed back to Bosnia.
+The respondent stated that he asked the police for asylum in Croatia but got a negative response:

 We told them that we wanted asylum in Zagreb.
 But they said “no, you can’t stay here”.
-The two under 18, minors, they were also deported.
+The two under 18, minors, they were also pushed back.
 They were shouting at us and using very abusive language

 They [police] gave us two or three sticks and said: “Go!”.
 And I was just running.
 They gave me two sticks into my back.
 But I wore a jacket and bag so that protected me.
 And no one got injured.
 When they started hitting us, we were just running down of that hill